spectrum-health-systems/myavatool-web-service/README.md

   * Access to your myAvatar™ environments from the Avatool Web Service via HTTPS

 ### Read the manual!
-Hey now, I spent alot of time working on the [MAWS Manual](doc/man/manual.md), so please take a look.
+Hey now, I spent alot of time working on the MAWS [manual](doc/man/manual.md), so please take a look.
 I update the manual with each new release of MAWS, and it covers pretty much anything you need to know about MAWS (as well as some general myAvatar™ custom web services stuff).

 # GETTING STARTED
 ### Before you begin